-Just about three out of four Americans believe marijuana has medicinal benefits.
+A majority of Americans believe marijuana has medicinal benefits.
 And, if you’re curious about how to get prescribed medical marijuana to experience these benefits, then you’ve come to the right place.

-Right off the bat, you may have many questions on marijuana prescription.
+Right off the bat, you may have many questions about marijuana prescription.
 So, let’s address these right away.

 For instance, is it possible to get a marijuana prescription?
 Well, things work a little differently in this spectrum of alternative medicine.